 - Stefan Preller, Director of Manufacturing Industrialization (DMI)

-In order to optimize their cleaning process, Preller researched dry ice cleaning as a possible solution and contacted several dry ice blasting manufacturers for a solution.
+In order to optimize their cleaning process, Preller researched dry ice cleaning as a possible solution.

 The dry ice blasting process uses non-abrasive media in the form of recycled CO2 particles that won’t damage surfaces or equipment.
 The combination of dry ice cleaning’s kinetic energy and thermal effects break the connection between the dirt and surface, lifting away contaminants.

-Unlike blasting with other media, dry ice cleaning:
+Unlike blasting with other media, dry ice blasting:

 1) Increased process uptime by 25%